zettajs/zettajs.github.io/_drafts/recipes/_posts/Security-System.md

 In this next section, we're going to add an LED to our security system.
 To do this, we'll take you through writing your own driver.
 Drivers use a state machine model to represent devices in Zetta.
 Being able to write your own drivers in Zetta will be key to expanding your IoT system to include any devices that you want.

-In Zetta, drivers are broken into state machines and scouts.
-Scouts search for devices that could be attached to your node via any number of protocols.
-They then announce the presence of the device to Zetta.

 ## Setup

-###Dependencies

-For now we won't worry about creating the scout for our driver we'll install that component off of npm.
-Run this command in the Cloud9 IDE

-    /$ npm install zetta-led-bonscript-scout --save

-Next we'll want to setup the directory where our driver will be located.
+We'll want to setup the directory where our driver will be located.
 In your project you should already have a `/devices` directory.
-In there create a folder called `LED`.
-This folder will contain two files.
-One for your scout called `index.js`, and the other for your state machine called `led_driver.js`.
+In there create a folder called `led`.
+This folder will contain one file - `index.js`.
 You should end up with a file structure that looks like so:

 + `/zetta-security-system`
   + `/apps`